 To make the frosting: Beat butter until very soft, then add remaining ingredients and beat well until fluffy.
 Spread over the top and sides of the cake.

-If your cake has sunk and its not suitable for serving, there’s no need to waste it.
+If your cake has sunk – did you open the oven door while baking? – and its not suitable for serving, there’s no need to waste it.
 Just break into crumbs, mix with buttercream and form cake pops!

-To make sure your lemon cake isn’t dry, you need to use the correct measurements when it comes to the dry ingredients.
+To make sure your lemon cake isn’t dry, you need to use the correct measurements.
 If you add too much flour or too much baking powder or soda it can really dry your cake out.
 When whisking your mixture, if it appears dry and isn’t loose and smooth, you may want to add some more lemon juice, a dash of milk or water to loosen the mixture.

 Make sure you don’t over bake your lemon cake.
 Over baking will not only dry your cake out but it will also make it burn slightly around the edges, especially as the cake contains lemon juice.
 Use our what's wrong with my cake? guide for more tips and tricks when it comes to baking.

 You can freeze cake at the end of step 5.
 Allow the cake to defrost before filling and frosting.